MatHelio314/stepper_motor_ws/README.md

-After launching the file, you will see an rviz2 window spawning as well as a slider gui and buttons (make sure that the 'position_tick_motor.cpp' file calls the right motor's joint name).
+After launching the file, you will see a slider gui and buttons to control the motors.